Festive Deals ends in

 How many pillows should back sleepers use?

-When it comes to the decision of one pillow or two, it’s still best to stick with one.
-To take the stress off at the end of the day, try sleeping with a soft pillow under your knees as well as your head.
-Having the two pillows positioned this way keeps your spine in its natural curvature.
-Raising your knees slightly when sleeping on your back is also proven to help people fall asleep quicker!
+But much like side sleepers, you could try sleeping with a soft pillow under your knees as well as your head.
+Again, having the two pillows positioned this way keeps your spine in its natural curvature.
+And, perhaps more interestingly, raising your knees slightly when sleeping on your back has also been proven to help people fall asleep quicker!

 How many pillows should front sleepers use?

-Sleeping on your stomach is dubbed the worst position for sleeping.
-This is because laying flat on your stomach puts high stress on the back of the spine, pulling it out of position.
+Even though it might be comfortable for some, sleeping on your stomach has been universally dubbed as the worst position for sleeping in.
+This is because lying flat on your stomach puts high stress on the back of the spine, pulling it out of position.

 What is an adjustable pillow?